arasharchor/mnist-fun/README.md

 # Noise, Model Performance, and MNIST
-A weekend dive into the effects that noisy data have on model performance with MNIST.
+A week-long dive into the effects that noisy data have on model performance with MNIST.

 ## The Effect of Noisy Image Data
 As noise characterized by a Gaussian distribution is added to examples of different digits from the MNIST dataset, the digits become harder to distinguish (as seen below).